e-runyon/docs/content/javascript/concepts/errors/errors.md

 ---
 Title: 'Errors'
-Description: 'Errors are objects that can provide detailed information regarding the source of a runtime error.
-Each error is provided with a "name" for the type of error, and a "message" to describe the error that occurred.
-Javascript will throw an error when the runtime environment encounters unexpected behavior.

-Throwing an error will stop the execution of the current function and return the error object.
-This is also known as an exception.
-Thrown errors are caught by the next outer "catch" block of a "try...catch...finally" statement.
-If no catch block exists, the program will end abruptly and display an uncaught error statement in the terminal window.'
+Description: 'Error objects hold information regarding the source of a runtime error.
+Thrown errors are caught by the next outer "catch" block of a "try...catch" statement.
+If no catch block exists the program will end.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'